 A data lake is cost-efficient whereas a data warehouse is performance-efficient.
-A new data architecture, the data lakehouse, offers the best features of the data warehouse and a data lake.
-It reduces the complexity by moving analytics from the data warehouse to the data lake.
+A new data architecture, the data lakehouse, offers features of both the data warehouse and a data lake.
 A data lakehouse is usually a combination of a federated query engine and storage that offers a data warehouse, data lake, and analytics features.
 Data lakehouses are still new, haven’t matured, and have challenges.

 There are various data warehouse and data lake tools and frameworks for data processing and analytics in the cloud ecosystem.
-However, the two major rivals, Databricks and Snowflake, are gaining traction and competing head to head.
-Although they have a similar design, architecture, and support analytics, they aren’t quite the same.
+Although Databricks and Snowflake have a similar design, architecture, and support analytics, they aren’t quite the same.
 Snowflake replaces legacy data warehouses and supports ELT, while Databricks offers a data processing engine powered by Spark that is used with the data warehouse.

 Databricks is a cloud-based platform specializing in analyzing data at scale regardless of its location.
 It is a data and analytics platform that helps enterprises extract business intelligence from the data.
 It also provides a complete data science workspace with its machine learning runtime, Managed MLflow, and collaborative notebooks.

-Databricks is well known in the industry due to its ability to process a large amount of data.
+Databricks is well known for its ability to process a large amount of data.
 In addition, it has support for multiple languages, which makes it more potent because you can integrate libraries from any programming language ecosystem.
-As a result, large enterprises use Databricks for production operations in different industries, including healthcare, fintech, entertainment, and many more.
-Databricks also offers Delta lake, an open-source storage layer that enables building a lakehouse architecture.
+As a result, large enterprises often use Databricks for production operations in industries like healthcare, fintech, entertainment, and others.

 Databricks and Snowflake Comparison Table

-The following table summarizes the differences between Databricks and Snowflake.
+The following table summarizes the high-level differences between Databricks and Snowflake.